-Applied's business depends on its ability to supply products and services that meet the rapidly changing requirements of its customers, which depends in part on the timely delivery of parts, components and subassemblies (collectively, parts) from suppliers.
+Applied's business depends on its ability to supply equipment, service and related products that meet the rapidly changing requirements of its customers, which depends in part on the timely delivery of parts, components and subassemblies (collectively, parts) from suppliers.
 Some key parts may be obtained only from a single supplier or a limited group of suppliers.
 Additionally, some sourcing or subassembly is provided by suppliers in developing regions, including China.
-Significant interruptions of manufacturing operations as a result of the failure or inability of suppliers to timely deliver quality parts, volatility in availability and cost of materials, natural disasters (such as earthquakes or tornadoes), or other causes (such as information technology or infrastructure failures, regional economic downturns, political instability, terrorism or acts of war) could result in delayed product or service deliveries, manufacturing inefficiencies or increased costs.
-Moreover, if actual demand for Applied's products and services is different than expected, Applied may purchase more/fewer parts than necessary or incur costs for canceling, postponing or expediting delivery of parts.
+Significant interruptions of manufacturing operations or the delivery of services as a result of the failure or inability of suppliers to timely deliver quality parts, volatility in availability and cost of materials, natural disasters (such as earthquakes or tornadoes), or other causes (such as information technology or infrastructure failures, regional economic downturns, political instability, terrorism or acts of war) could result in delayed deliveries, manufacturing inefficiencies or increased costs.
+Moreover, if actual demand for Applied's products is different than expected, Applied may purchase more/fewer parts than necessary or incur costs for canceling, postponing or expediting delivery of parts.
 Any or all of these factors could materially and adversely affect Applied's business, financial condition and results of operations.